martynchamberlin/Lottery/README.md

 ## Opinion

-This assignment has firmly fixed in my head that the lottery is a tax on stupid people; it is truly deplorable how low one's chances of making a winning are, and it is even more deplorable how low that winning is statistically likely to be even when it does occur.
+This assignment has firmly fixed in my head that the lottery is a tax on stupid people; it is truly deplorable how low one's chances of making a winning are, and it is even more deplorable how monetarily low that winning is statistically likely to be even when it does occur.
 I think anyone who has an addiction to gambling will, upon building a similar piece of software, be convinced of the utter folly of participating as a consumer in this industry.